It is Italy, and yet Sicilians say Sicily is not exactly Italy. There are lots of things to do in Sicily.

-Many of the places you may want to visit are swarming with people in summer time (Taormina for example).
+Many of the places you may want to visit are swarming with people in summertime (Taormina for example).

-The limestone reddish and yellows, along with the dark grey of lava stone made cities like Catania.
+The limestone reddish and yellows, along with the grey of lava stone made cities like Catania.

 Moving inside the cities of Sicily

 The only thing you will find to be the same in most cities is the Duomo (The Cathedral).
-Each city has one and most seem to look alike regarding their interior.
+Each town has one, and most seem to look alike regarding their interior.

-We encountered no “funny business” in Sicily.
-Prices were fine, food was well cooked, even in snacks restaurants or in some looking “too touristic”.
+Prices were okay, food was well cooked, even in snacks restaurants or in some looking “too touristic.”

-Compared with other countries, even nearby Greece they are expensive as in Greece in the city taxi is really cheap.
+Compared with other countries, even nearby Greece they are expensive as in Greece in the city taxi is cheap.